 While the watermarked words on the template serve as a useful list for a variety of actions and activities, this space is actually meant for plotting a timeline for the learning journey.
 Whether these are the times of day during a single lesson or the times of year during a unit or course, time runs from left to right on the framework.

+A template like the one featured here is useful for mapping a learning journey.
 So why the “waves” look?
 We often think of learning as a journey, and unlike “traditional” lesson planning, the focus on this learning design format is on making the plans themselves visual.
 It’s meant to be spread out on a white board or chart paper.
 We like using sticky notes or dry erase marker to make our plans.
 This is partially so that they can be edited and altered easily, but it’s also so that the plans can be displayed and seen.

 Visual planning invites conversation.
-Like a work of unfinished art, it asks you to stand band and look at the whole journey as well as get up close and examine the pieces.
+Like a work of unfinished art, it asks you to stand back and look at the whole journey as well as get up close and examine the pieces.
 We think that the most powerful thing you could do with any lesson plan is to share it with a colleague and ask them to give you their thoughts on what you’ve come up with so far.
 This template can certainly be used on your own, in a binder, and for your eyes only.
 But where it really shines is when it is out in the open for your students and colleagues to see.